sannae/djangocrm/README.md

 <!-- {% This is an uncommented Django tag %} -->
 <!-- {#% This is a commented Django tag %#} -->
 ```
+* General application secrets (i.e. database user, database password, secret key, etc.) are decoupled from the application with a JSON file not tracked by Git and using the `get_secret` function in `settings.py`

 ### About user authentication
 <!-- Test credentials: `*`,`T1234Edo!`-->